jlprat/akka-http-workshop/README.md

  - model: That contains all model classes used in this project
  - routes: They hold the routes, but hold no business logic
  - actor: They hold the business logic of the application

+ Be careful, the code doesn't compile, you might need to provide some implicits under the `JsonProtocol` and some add some dependencies on the route files!

 ## How to run this code
 To run this code just head over the project main folder and run: